Celebrating the Hispanic culture — and diversity in general — while building the foundation for your brand to connect with the Hispanic community

 - Acknowledge your Hispanic employees for their contributions – It is important to recognize the contributions that come by employees from different cultures and backgrounds.
 The U.S. Army, for instance, recognizes the achievements and contributions of Hispanic Americans by celebrating the many different cultures that make up American society.

 - Integrate diversity into your business and promote cross-cultural comprehension – By honoring and taking into account all the unique traditions that characterize Hispanics, this sends a strong message that your organization cares.
 However, to integrate diversity into your business in a way that promotes cross-cultural comprehension, it requires knowledge of culture, buying habits, and preferred methods of communication.
-As Blanca Villagrana from the Center for Hispanic Marketing Communication at FSU wrote last year on a blog post named “Hispanic Heritage Month: A Growing Number of Marketers Joined the Celebration”, those who show an understanding of Hispanic consumers are more likely to attract this valuable and growing market.
+As Blanca Villagrana from the Center for Hispanic Marketing Communication at FSU wrote a few years ago on a blog post that still applies today named “Hispanic Heritage Month: A Growing Number of Marketers Joined the Celebration”, those who show an understanding of Hispanic consumers are more likely to attract this valuable and growing market.

 - Join Hispanic Organizations and Minority Business Programs – Becoming a corporate partner with the U.S. Hispanic Chamber of Commerce and/or the Latin American Chamber of Commerce (LACC), sponsoring one local Latino event or workshop, or joining a Minority Business program such as DiversityFran (formerly known as the MinorityFran program) can be all magnificent ideas.Maid Right Franchising, for instance, in consultation with Hispanic Market Advisors, has created the “Maid Right Latino” initiative, and is growing emerging markets in local communities by proactively recruiting into their franchise system Latino entrepreneurs who want to start their own business.